oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     ]
 ```

-> The product `CSAFPID-9080700` does not have any anchestor with the branch category `product_version`.
+> The product `CSAFPID-9080700` does not have any ancestor with the branch category `product_version`.

 -------